Purananuru: Subject matter

-The Purananuru poems deal with the puram (tamil: புரம், போர் pore) aspect of the Sangam literature, that is war, politics and public life.
+The Purananuru poems deal with the puram aspect of the Sangam literature, that is war, politics and public life.
 Many poems praise kings and chieftains.
 Some of the poems are in the form of elegies in tribute to a fallen hero.
 These poems exhibit outpourings of affection and emotions.
 Purananuru is notable for three features: the king and his believed powers over the climate and environment (rains, sunshine, successful crops), the ancient Tamil belief in the power of women's purity, namely karpu (chastity), Belief in establishing righteousness by performing Yagams and considering Brahmins pure for their recitation of the holy Four Vedas and the ancient system of caste (kuti, kudi) that existed in Tamil kingdoms.

 According to Hart and Heifetz, the Purananuru content is organized in the following way (poem sequence number in brackets):